Craigavon Cowboys History

 The following seasons were less successful, with the club losing many keys players for various reasons and having to move between various home playing fields including Lismore Playing Fields; Lurgan Park; Chambers Park; and Lurgan RFC.
 The club now has established a base at the newly renovated Peoples Park, Portadown.

-2017 saw the senior team compete in IAFL 1, finishing with a 7&1 record and securing a home playoff game against the Wexford Eagles.
-After beating the Eagles, the team progressed to the IAFL 1 Bowl to face the Louth Mavericks at Dundalk RFC.
+2017 saw the senior team compete in IAFL 1, finishing with a 7&1 record.
+The team progressed through the playoffs to the IAFL 1 Bowl to face the Louth Mavericks at Dundalk RFC.
 In difficult weather conditions, the Cowboys would come up short, with the Mavericks winning 23-18.

 In 2013, the club had 5 players represent Team Ireland Under-20s, who would be the first Irish side to win a game against a North American team by defeating the Greendell Falcons (Canada).
 The Cowboys youth football programme was formed in 2014 as part of a club restructure and was rewarded early, winning the very first IAFA Youth Championship in 2014 and then repeating the feat again in 2015.
-Some excellent players have represented the youth team ever since, with the majority moving up to play for the senior team, or continue to play American football overseas.
-Currently, we have 15 players who have progressed from the youth programme to the senior team.
+Some excellent players have represented the youth team ever since, with the majority moving up to play for the senior team, or continuing to play American football overseas.
 In April 2017, six members of the Cowboys youth team represented Team Ireland u20s when they took on the AFW USA Elite team in Dublin.
 In March 2018, Anton Nulty earned his 2nd cap for Team Ireland u20s when they took on AFW USA Elite team in Navan, with David McMichael earning his 1st cap in the same game

 The Cowboys have also been competing in the flag football league since 2015, reaching the semi-finals of Emerald Bowl I in the same year before going on to win Emerald Bowl II in 2016, beating the Mullingar Minotaurs 36-0.
 Following national success, the team travelled to Copenhagen, Denmark to take part in the Champions Bowl (European club competition).
 In 2017, the Cowboys reached the semi-finals of Emerald Bowl III and again travelled to compete in the Champions Bowl, this time in Vienna, Austria.
 2018 was yet another successful year for the flag team, travelling to Glasgow to compete in Flagging New Year as well as Salou to compete in the Champions Bowl.
 In December 2018, the Cowboys took their 2nd Emerald Bowl crown, beating the Louth Mavericks 18-12 in the championship game and achieving an undefeated season.